theory/justatheory/content/post/past/culture/good-at-doing-things.md

 These are nuggets that must communicate in order to read properly.

-Children with reading disorder have brains that don’t activate as much.
-Such children’s functions can be improved.
+Children with reading disorder have brains that don't activate as much.
+Such children's functions can be improved.
 Have to do lots of calisthenics of brain to develop those nuggets.
-It’s hard, and takes someone who knows what they're doing.
+It's hard, and takes someone who knows what they're doing.

 ### Reading